 - Click Cache everything in the Custom caching dropdown menu.

 - Click Add rule.

-If you see the HTML is not being cached, despite the cache everything rule, it means you need to override the origin cache directive with an "Edge Cache TTL" setting.
-Please note that you still need to set the edge cache TTL in Cloudflare even if the origin is sending the correct cache TTL headers because we don't cache HTML by default.
+If you notice that the HTML is not being cached, despite the cache everything rule, you need to override the origin cache directive with an "Edge Cache TTL" setting.
+Please note that you still need to set the cache everything setting in Cloudflare even if the origin is sending the correct cache TTL headers because we don't cache HTML by default.

 If the Cache-Control header is set to "private", "no-store", "no-cache", or "max-age=0", or if there is a cookie in the response, then Cloudflare will not cache the resource, unless a Page Rule is set to cache everything and an Edge Cache TTL is set.

 When using Bypass Cache on Cookie (a Business and Enterprise plan feature) in conjunction with "Cache Everything" it is possible to bypass the cache when a certain cookie is set.
 Additionally, the Edge Cache TTL allows you to specify the max time Cloudflare should cache a given resource for.

 In the Bypass Cache on Cookie option, you are able to use a .* (dot-star) operator for wildcards and a | (pipe) operator for OR statements.